The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 Table of Contents

-1. Timerbland PRO
+1. Timberland PRO Welding Boots

 Timberland known for its quality and craftsmanship introduced this year the most durable work boots they ever made called Timberland PRO.
 They are inspired by their original design and made with premium leather.

 I love love love my Timberland PRO boots and must say they are hardcore.
-I used to burn laces weekly before they came around, but now I still have the original ones.
+I used to burn laces weekly before they came around, but I still have the original ones.

 2. Dr. Martens Industry Boots